 Running things on the GM side is pretty easy-peasy.
 Most challenges are static pass-or-fail; more elaborate obstacles or tasks are assigned a pool of Effort tokens (where each successful die roll against it removes a token).
 Combat encounters can track multiple foes separately or you can just say “a horde of goblins” and track a single pool of effort tokens.

-Definitely check it out, and if you dig it — toss the guy a buck.
-Buying the game gets you a 4:6 table/PC scaled PDF as well as a Word doc so you can hack it and make your own stuff with it.
+Definitely check it out, and if you dig it — toss the guy a couples bucks.
+Buying the game gets you a PDF scaled for tablet/PC use as well as a Word doc so you can hack it and make your own stuff with it.